3-manifolds/SnapPy/doc-source/installing.rst

 ======================================================

 Here are detailed instructions on how to get SnapPy working on a variety of platforms.
-The current version is 1.1.4 which was released on September 21, 2010.
+The current version is 1.2 which was released on December 29, 2010.

 Mac OS X
 ---------------